-In the Netherlands the grammatical interpretation method is often used as the primary interpretation method for tax treaty analysis.
-As guidance often the OECD Model Convention, with respect to Taxes on Income and on Capital, as well as the commentary thereto, typically provide a good start.
-With our considerable experience dealing with tax treaties we can clarify uncertainties and mitigate risks.
+In the Netherlands, the grammatical interpretation method is often used as the primary interpretation method for tax treaty analysis.
+As guidance often the OECD Model Convention, with respect to Taxes on Income and on Capital, as well as the commentary thereto, typically provides a good start.
+With our considerable experience dealing with tax treaties, we can clarify uncertainties and mitigate risks.

 More information on Dutch tax treaty analysis

 For more information on Dutch tax treaties, please refer to our Dutch tax treaty overview.
 If you would like more information, please do not hesitate to contact us.

 If you would like to know more we have information readily available about: